forestgrape/coronavirus/controlling.md

 #### Suggestions for possibly Infected
 * mask wearing in all public indoor spaces and best in all indoor rooms where susceptible people can be.
-* no crowed indoor spaces
+* no crowded indoor spaces
 * distance: 1 meters outdoors and 2 meters indoors.
 * no face-to-face talking without a mask
 * regular ventilation
-* avoid strains
+* avoid excessive strains e.g. strenuous sports
-* avoid activities with heavy breathing/deep inhaling e.g. sport and singing/shouting
+* avoid indoor activities with heavy breathing/deep inhaling e.g. sport and singing/shouting

 #### Suggestions for Infected
 as for [Possibly Infected](#suggestions-for-possibly-infected) and additionally
 * [High-filtration mask](#high-filtration) in all indoor spaces/rooms where susceptible people can be.
 Including the own building (stairwell e.g. for laundry/going outside) and the flat e.g. when living in flat sharing.
 The mask should be changed frequently.
-* no crowded places (outdoors and indoors)
+* No crowded places (outdoors and indoors)
-* distance: 2 meters outdoors and 4 meters indoors.
+* Distance: 2 meters outdoors and 4 meters indoors.
-* no close range face-to-face talking
+* No close range face-to-face talking
-* ventilate the room and flat before opening extern doors: Ideally ventilate before opening the personal room and open slightly only
+* Ventilate the room and flat before opening extern doors ([Large Buildings](#large-buildings)).
+Ideally ventilate before opening the personal room and open slightly only.

 #### Isolation by Home-Lockdown
 To reduce spread isolation by home-lockdown is a radical measure.
 The more is known about Sars-CoV-2 and its spreading the more fine-grained the measures can be.
 * Isolation should be used with care since it can discourage people from testing and being transparent e.g. disclosing socials contacts and travel history.
-* There are reasons against a complete stay at home order in my opinion as of 31.7.2020:
+* There are good reasons against home isolation:
     - Going outside is important for an intact immune system and good health.
 This is important for infected too.
-    - Indoor sports or movement can produce a lot of exhaled breadth condensate/aerosols and thus put people in the same building at risk.
+    - Indoor sports can produce a lot of exhaled breadth condensate/aerosols and thus put people in the same building at risk.

-    Preventing spread opportunities e.g. both indoor and crowded public spaces is important however.
+  Preventing spread opportunities e.g. avoiding indoor and/or crowded public spaces is important.

-Isolation by a stay-at-home order may be working for people with own houses with gardens but for people living in flats in big buildings (and the majority of people do so in Covid risk countries), permanent home stay can increase transmission opportunities and no movement at all is often not healthy.
+Isolation by a stay-at-home order may be working for people with own houses with gardens but for people living in flats in big buildings (and the majority of people do so in Covid risk countries), permanent home stay can increase transmission opportunities and movement is healthy.

 ## Control Measures